-This winter’s harvest has the classic buttery notes of a Jin Xuan Oolong with underlying sweet vegetal and woody qualities.
+This freshly picked spring 2022 has the classic buttery notes of a Jin Xuan Oolong with underlying sweet vegetal and woody qualities.
 The flavor is buttery, nutty, and savory - balanced by the smooth astringent "original Oolong" qualities that offer a clean, fragrant finish.
-Tea Shop

 This batch of tea leaves come from the most active tea maker and merchant we know.
 He enters virtually every Oolong Tea competition in Taiwan, including the largest and most prestigious Oolong Tea competition in the world.
 He consistently achieves high ratings in all of these competitions.
-In fact, when we picked up this batch we discovered that, for the second time in a row, he had won first place in the Nantou County Jin Xuan Oolong competition.
+Including first place in the Nantou County Jin Xuan Oolong competition.
 This is a region that is comprised of some the best Oolong Tea makers in the world, and he placed first in both the spring and the winter competitions in 2013.
+He also won first place prize in Alishan's Jin Xuan Tea competition, along with literally dozens of other high ranking awards!
 He is a highly motivated, intelligent and progressive individual - making him an exemplary figure in his field.